 “But why didn’t God DO something!?” she cried.

 Ah!
 There’s the rub!

-Rise up, O LORD; O God, lift up your hand; do not forget the oppressed.
-(10)
+Rise up, O LORD; O God, lift up your hand; do not forget the oppressed!Psalms 22, 74, 10

 The Problem of Theodicy

-We call this theodicy: the problem of evil, the dilemma we experience when we claim that God is all-powerful, all-knowing and all-loving, but then also have to acknowledge that evil and suffering do co-exist in this world.
-Why?
-How can this be?
-What kind of God is this who will not intervene and rescue from suffering?
+We call this theodicy: the dilemma we experience when we claim that God is all-powerful, all-knowing and all-loving, but then also have to acknowledge that evil and suffering also exist within this world.

 Is God really powerful?